Gesee-y/Cruise.jl/README.md

 Julia is fast and offers interesting features like multiple dispatch, a powerful macro system, and more, all with an easy-to-learn syntax.

-Using a JIT-ed language offers interesting features like :
+Using a JIT-compiled language offers some interesting features, such as:

-- **Live coding**: Code your game and the results instantly appear.
+- **Live coding**: Write your game code and see the results instantly.

-- **Fast prototyping**: The simple syntax and powerful code injection allow you to build and tweak your games quickly.
+- **Fast prototyping**: Thanks to Julia’s simple syntax and powerful code injection, you can build and tweak your games quickly.

-It would be great to run your game and tweak it directly with an interactive REPL.
+It also makes it possible to run your game and adjust it directly from an interactive REPL.

 ## Why Cruise?